Suggested Audio Candy

 A full three minutes pass and still no sign of the winged cretin.
 The addressees grow restless.
 Miller meanwhile, paces from one plane of the canvas to the other growing progressively more perturbed as it begins to appear a no-show could be on the cards.
 Not the case however; the illumination dims in the auditorium and audio finally cloaks the room.
 A somewhat consoling 78 vinyl crackle commences and, with that, The Creeper makes his overdue overture.

 Swooshing down, the winged assailant picks off a couple of the congregation with apparent ease, dislodging their noggins and flicking them in Marcus’ course to with the audible auxiliary of Louis Armstrong.
 Marcus is blasé about this expected cowardly exhibition of gamesmanship.
 Has this prick not seen Rocky IV?
-Carl Weathers did a marvellous job of engaging his plentiful minions and teasingly attempting to rattle his opponent.
+Carl Weathers did a marvelous job of engaging his plentiful minions and teasingly attempting to rattle his opponent.
 Look where that got him?
 Fucked up and broken, that’s where.
 He became the cue to another ‘rousing’ montage.

 The Creeper orbits the ring a handful of times, notably always shy of Miller’s calculated trajectory.
 What a showboating shit-fuck he is; evidently clueless to who he is dealing with here, the occasion seems merely a marketing shoot for the deeply uninvigorating prospect of the inevitable second sequel.
 After a full two minutes of pacing disgruntled, the indifferent Miller picks up his chosen tool of dispatchment, poleaxe, proceeding to fling it full-tilt towards the flapping fucktard.